kmaull-ucar/nsf-awards-api/readme.md

 # Overview

-The NSF maintains an API for gathering information about the awards provided within their system.
+The [NSF maintains an Awards API](http://www.research.gov/common/webapi/awardapisearch-v1.htm) for gathering information about the awards provided within their system.

-This repo documents some of common use cases for the API.
+This repo documents some of common use cases for their API.

 ## Use Case : Get publications associated with an NSF grant.